The Muppets: 2010s–present: Renewed success; current projects

+On September 24, 2016, The Muppets were featured in a benefit concert called "Puppets for Puppetry," hosted by the Jim Henson Company for the Center for Puppetry Arts.
+This concert honored puppeteer Dave Goelz and celebrated the 30th anniversary of Labyrinth.
+Musical guests Gerard Way and Ray Toro of My Chemical Romance, along with Jarrod Alexander, Matt Gorney, and Jamie Muhoberac performed a tribute to Labyrinth with a medley of songs including "Underground" and "As the World Falls Down".

 In September 2017, the Muppets performed a live concert series at the Hollywood Bowl, hosted by Bobby Moynihan.
 This performance was followed by a second event in July 2018 at London's O2 Arena, their first outside of the United States.

 In February 2018, Disney announced that a streaming television reboot series was in development for Disney+.
 The project, known as Muppets Live Another Day, was intended as a limited-run series set in the 1980s after the events of The Muppets Take Manhattan and depicted Kermit recruiting the Muppets to locate Rowlf the Dog after his disappearance.
-The series was intended to be directed by Jason Moore; written by Josh Gad, Adam Horowitz and Eddy Kitsis; produced by ABC Signature Studios and The Muppets Studio, and feature original music by Robert Lopez and Kristen Anderson-Lopez.
+The series was intended to be directed by Jason Moore; written by Josh Gad, Adam Horowitz and Eddy Kitsis; produced by ABC Signature Studios and The Muppets Studio; and feature original music by Robert Lopez and Kristen Anderson-Lopez.
 After an executive change at The Muppets Studio that prompted a different creative direction for the Muppets, Disney canceled development on the project in September 2019.
 A second Disney+ series, Muppets Now, a short-form improvisational comedy series, was announced in August 2019 and was released on July 31, 2020.
-Muppets Haunted Mansion, a Halloween special based on the attraction of the same name, was released on October 8, 2021.
+Muppets Haunted Mansion, a Halloween special based on the Disney attraction of the same name, was released on October 8, 2021.

-A third Disney+ series The Muppets Mayhem, was ordered in March 2022.
-The series will be developed and written by Adam F. Goldberg, Bill Barretta and Jeff Yorkes and starring the Dr. Teeth and the Electric Mayhem, Lilly Singh and Tahj Mowry.
+A third Disney+ series, The Muppets Mayhem, was ordered in March 2022.
+The series was developed and written by Adam F. Goldberg, Bill Barretta and Jeff Yorkes and starred Dr. Teeth and the Electric Mayhem, alongside Lilly Singh and Tahj Mowry.
+The series received five Emmy Award nominations at the Children's and Family Emmy Awards, winning one for Outstanding Children's or Family Viewing Series.

+A revival special of The Muppet Show is being produced by 20th Television, Disney Branded Television, The Muppets Studio, and Point Grey Pictures for Disney+, with an unspecified release date in 2026 to coincide with the series' 50th anniversary.
+The special will star Muppet performers Bill Barretta, Dave Goelz, Eric Jacobson, Peter Linz, David Rudman and Matt Vogel performing the majority of the Muppet characters, alongside a supporting cast of additional performers; Goelz reprises the same character roles he originated during the show's original 1976–1981 run.
+The special will be directed by Alex Timbers and feature special guest star Sabrina Carpenter.

+A Miss Piggy-centric film was revealed by Jennifer Lawrence during a podcast interview.
+Lawrence is producing it with Emma Stone while Cole Escola will write the script.